-Instead of sitting unused, bone pile items can be returned back to the vendor, reassigned to a new project, put into inventory, or written off.
-However, if their specs and costs aren’t recorded in an organized, easy-to-read manner, then you will never know what you have and what can benefit your bottom line.
+Instead of sitting unused, you can return bone pile items back to the vendor.
+Then, they are reassigned to a new project, put into inventory, or written off.
+However, if your current system doesn’t record their specs and costs in an organized, easy-to-read manner, then you will never know what you have and what can benefit your bottom line.

 Here is how ERP software for door and hardware distributors takes the cumbersome effort of recording and tracking the various materials and puts them to work for you instead.

 When an item is “unresolved,” the software detects a positive or open item in your ledger.
 Each entry will display a variety of categories, including: